wanlinjuan/CCI/README.md

 # Consensus Clustering Imputation (CCI)

-## Overview
+## Inroduction
 **CCI (Consensus Clustering Imputation)** is a novel imputation method inspired by consensus clustering techniques.
 It aims to address the issue of dropouts in single-cell RNA sequencing (scRNA-seq) and other high-dimensional data.
-CCI enhances imputation accuracy by leveraging ensemble clustering methods to identify robust patterns in the data.
+CCI borrows the information from similar cells by ensemble clustering to identify robust neighbors, and employs the cell-to-cell similarities to impute gene expression levels.

-## Key Features
-- **Robust Imputation:** Uses consensus clustering to improve the accuracy of missing value imputation.
-- **Scalable:** Can handle large `n × p` matrices where both `n` (samples) and `p` (features) are large.
-- **High Performance:** Suitable for single-cell RNA-seq data, reducing the impact of dropout events.
-- **Versatile:** Compatible with various types of high-dimensional datasets, not limited to scRNA-seq.

 ## Installation
 CCI is implemented in **R**.
 You can install it via the following steps: